Frequently Asked Questions

 Clubhouse groups have three counselors.

-Senior staff members supervise six to ten camper groups and spend time with campers.
+Senior staff members supervise seven to twelve camper groups and spend time with campers.

 Yes, if the friend is the same sex and in the same grade as your child (Clubhouse groups and young teen groups are co-ed).

-On the registration form is a space where you can list friends with whom your child would like to spend the summer.
+On the application form there is a space where you can list friends with whom your child would like to spend the summer.

 Camp Riverbend has a no-tipping policy for all camp staff.